Ashmita-1/AWS/README.md

 11. ***NETWORK SERVICES***
     - **Virtual Private Cloud (VPC)** - Internal network.

-    - **Domain Name Service - Route 53** - Direct Connect(costliest service) is a service provided by AWS where they connect your data centre to AWS through a wired connection.
+    - **Domain Name Service - Route 53**

-    - **Direct Connect** -
+    - **Direct Connect** - Direct Connect(costliest service) is a service provided by AWS where they connect your data centre to AWS through a wired connection.